securitytxt/security-txt/draft-foudil-securitytxt.md

 and vulnerability disclosure practices for organizations in order to report vulnerabilities.

-In this document, we define a richer and more extensible way for organizations to communicate information about their security disclosure practices and ways to contact them.
+In this document, we define a richer, machine-parsable and more extensible way for organizations to communicate information about their security disclosure practices and ways to contact them.
 Other details of vulnerability disclosure are outside the scope of this document.
 Readers are encouraged to consult other